grandadmiral-thrawn/metQC/_posts/2015-02-03-min_max_checks.markdown

 |0.3 to 0.4 | 8  | 3 |
 | >0.4 | 6 | 2 |

+* I have not yet validated these results against the results in the Portal system

 #### CENMET 150 : DIFFERENCES BETWEEN FIVE-MINUTE MIN and DAILY MIN